openfisca/openfisca-doc/source/recipes/howto_docker.md

   * Follow default installation instructions (you will need to create a free Docker ID).
   * Run installed Docker application (to activate docker daemon).

-## How to install OpenFisca on Docker
+## Install OpenFisca in a Docker container

 Let's say that you want to install the [openfisca-country-template](https://github.com/openfisca/country-template) model (or your specific country model).
 And you want to work in a directory named `my-openfisca` where any change you do is visible on both sides, locally and on Docker.